Anas-Allhyani/Bruteforce-facebook/README.md

 # Bruteforce-facebook
-this tool is brute force on facebook account by new method unlimit brute 1000 than block for 1 hour
+this tool is brute force on facebook account by new method  every 20 password than block for 1 hour
 # installation

 ❤ pkg install python